Ebenezer-Hamadziripi/PIC18-Assembly-RGB-Line-Follower/README.md

 A high-performance autonomous **line-following robot** built on the **PIC18F45K22**, written entirely in **optimized Assembly language**.
 The robot uses **active RGB strobing**, **adaptive calibration**, and **PID-like differential steering** for accurate, high-speed track following.

+> **Note:** The source code for this project is kept private to maintain academic integrity.

 ---

 ## 🌟 Key Features